- Starts at: 09:00h

 In 2021, Islamic State (IS) replaced the Taliban as the world’s deadliest terror group.
 Islamic State (IS) and its affiliate groups were responsible for 29 per cent of all deaths from terrorism globally in 2021 (Global Terrorism Index 2021).
 While EU countries have seen a reduction in the number of foiled, failed and completed terrorist attacks (57 in 2020 in comparison to 117 in 2019 according to Europol), politically motivated attacks have been steadily on the rise with 73% of incidents being attributed to politically motivated groups and individuals (Global Terrorism Index 2021).

 Across the world, extremist and terrorist activities have continuously triggered an increase in security-related laws and measures.
 To prevent terrorism and violent extremism as early as possible, states have grappled with defining terrorism and proscribing terrorist and extreme organisations, introduced early prevention mechanisms and have expanded domestic and international security toolkits to better counter the ever-developing nature of threat.

 How proportionate and legitimate are these measures?
 Are they effective?

 About the programme

 The 12th version of our renowned summer programme will bring you inspiring and thought-provoking lectures by leading experts in the field, interactive sessions, in-person study visits, group discussions (Chatham House Rules), panel presentations and a great, global network in the field.
-A preliminary programme will be available shortly.
+See the full programme.